 All guest vehicles must park in the visitor parking area and display current guest pass from rear view mirror.
 Day visitors must leave by 11:00 p.m. and return pass to gate attendant to receive return of security deposit.
 Visitors remaining after this time will be charged the overnight visitor fee in addition to any guest fees already paid.
 Campers are responsible for the behavior of their guests.
 An adult presence (21 & over) at campsite is required for any guests to be present.
 Children and teenagers may not be left within the Park without an adult present.

 All vehicles must display current pass from rear view mirror.
 Vehicles must be parked on site or in visitor parking.
 There is no parking along roadways, in front of restrooms, or at recreation areas, such as the pool or horseshoe pits.
 Cars are not to be used for in-park transportation.
 Drivers should exercise caution when entering and exiting the campground, recognizing our Speed Limit of 8 MPH.
 Pedestrians & cyclists should stay to the side of the roads and not impede vehicular traffic.
 Other motorized vehicles (motorcycles and mopeds) may be used when entering and exiting the campground only, and motorcycles should not be used during quiet hours.
 The use of ATV’s or gas scooters within the Park is prohibited.
-ELECTRIC SCOOTERS may be used responsibly by adults 21 & over only, kept at 8 MPH or less and with no passengers.
+Electric Scooters are strictly prohibited, unless the scooter is manufactured for and to be used by a handicapped individual.
 Golf cart rentals are available, but no outside carts may be brought in to Park (except those registered by individual campsite owners and long term seasonal campers).
 There is no washing of cars, and RVs may not be power-washed during the summer, or on weekends in May through October.

 No Smoking Areas